DoctorWh012/Client-Side-Prediction-Physics/README.md

 # Client-Side-Prediction-Physics
-Client Side Prediction With a RigidBody Movement System
+Step by step guide on how to do Client Side Prediction With a RigidBody/PhysicsBased movement system

 # This is an adaptaion of my [Previous Guide](https://github.com/DoctorWh012/Client-Side-Prediction) made to work on a RigidBody movement system